Foods You Don’t Like

 If special food doesn’t taste best, there’s no rule that says you have to eat it.
-Yes, it may very well have a number of nutritional added benefits but there is no way where you want to keep eating certain food items that you hate, just because you’ve been told it’s “good” for you.
+Yes, it might have a number of nutritional benefits, but there is no way you’d want to keep eating certain food items you dislike just because they’re “good” for you.

 Conformity and reliability matter a lot more than the specific food items you’re eating.

 Food items That Take You Out of An Energy Deficit

 To reduce fat, you need an energy deficit.
 But some persons find that having certain “trigger foods” will set them off on junk food items that can last anywhere from a few hours to several days.